 Automated platelets counts can falsely appear low when platelets clump.
 That is usually due to too slow a blood flow into the collection needle or failure to mix the tube well just after it was collected.
 But clumping can also be a sign of infection or autoimmune disease.

 It is not unusual for platelet counts to have to be remarkably low before excessive bleeding occurs.
 That is because the body has multiple fail-safe methods to prevent excessive bleeding.

-Reasons Why Your Pet’s Platelet Count Could Be High = Thrombocytosis
+Reasons Why Your Cat or Dog’s Platelet Count Might Be High = Thrombocytosis

-Very rarely, the bone marrow megakaryocytes that give rise to thrombocytes will themselves become cancerous , multiply and overproduce thrombocytes or the whole marrow system will go into “neoplastic overdrive” (polycythemia vera).
+Very rarely, the bone marrow megakaryocytes that give rise to your dog and cat’s thrombocytes will themselves become cancerous, multiply and overproduce thrombocytes, or the whole marrow system will go into “neoplastic overdrive” (polycythemia vera).